 - Once its finished cooking stir in the baby spinach and serve.

-- Serve steamed jasmine rice.
+- Serve with half a cup of cooked jasmine rice.

 Notes